unitedingraceministries/Serving-with-Grace/README.md

-United In Grace Ministries is a Christ-centered nonprofit serving individuals experiencing homelessness in the Kansas City, Missouri area.
-Every Saturday, we gather to share a hot breakfast, fresh coffee, fellowship, and the hope found in Jesus Christ.
-Through worship, prayer, and partnerships with local churches and community organizations, we connect our neighbors with essential resources such as hygiene kits, bottled water, food, clothing, and other support.
-Our mission is to serve every person with compassion, dignity, and God's love while building relationships that inspire hope and lasting transformation.
-UnitedInGraceMinistries/
-├── index.html
-├── about.html
-├── programs.html
-├── volunteer.html
-├── donate.html
-├── contact.html
-├── prayer.html
-├── events.html
-│
-├── css/
-│   └── style.css
-│
-├── js/
-│   └── script.js
-│
-├── images/
-│   ├── logo.png
-│   ├── hero.jpg
-│   ├── outreach/
-│   └── gallery/
-│
-└── README.md
+# United In Grace Ministries

+**Serving with Grace.
+Sharing Hope.
+Living the Gospel.**

+Welcome to the official website repository for **United In Grace Ministries**, a Christ-centered nonprofit serving individuals experiencing homelessness in the Kansas City, Missouri area.

+## Our Mission

+Our mission is to demonstrate the love of Jesus Christ by serving people experiencing homelessness through compassion, practical support, meaningful relationships, and the hope of the Gospel.

+## What We Do

+Every Saturday, we gather in Kansas City to provide:

+- ☕ Fresh coffee
+- 🍳 Hot breakfast
+- 🙏 Prayer
+- 🎵 Worship
+- ❤️ Fellowship
+- 🧴 Hygiene kits
+- 💧 Bottled water
+- 🍎 Food and other essential resources

+We partner with local churches, ministries, volunteers, and community organizations to meet both physical and spiritual needs while treating every person with dignity, respect, and Christ's love.

+## About This Repository

+This repository contains the source code for the official United In Grace Ministries website, built with:

+- HTML5
+- CSS3
+- JavaScript
+- GitHub Pages

+## Planned Website

+- Home
+- About Us
+- Our Mission
+- Programs
+- Volunteer
+- Donate
+- Events
+- Prayer Requests
+- Contact

+## Contributing

+We welcome ideas and contributions that help improve our website and better serve our community.

+## Contact

+If you'd like to volunteer, partner with us, or learn more about our ministry, please visit our website once it's published.

+---

+*"Whatever you did for one of the least of these brothers and sisters of mine, you did for me."* — Matthew 25:40